 Ruslan’s work is rooted in clarity, proportion, and care, with a focus on creating spaces that reflect the lives, needs, and stories of the people who inhabit them.
-Drawing from his Russian and Greek heritage, his design approach is shaped by an appreciation for permanence, simplicity, and material honesty.
-His work favors calm spatial organization, restrained detailing, and honest materials such as wood, glass, steel, and stone.
+Drawing from his Lithuanian and Greek heritage, his design approach is shaped by an appreciation for permanence, simplicity, and material honesty.
+His work favors calm spatial organization, restrained detailing, and honest use of materials such as wood, glass, steel, and stone.

 Education